ozaner/ozaner.github.io/_posts/computer-science/00-0-0-sequential-search.md

 **Sequential search**, or linear search, is a search algorithm implemented on lists.
 It is one of the most intuitive (some might even say naïve) approaches to search: simply look at all entries in order until the element is found.

 Given a **target** value, the algorithm iterates through every entry on the list and compares it to the target.
-If they match then it is a **successful search** and the algorithm returns true.
-If the end of the list is reached and no match was found, it is an **unsuccessful search** and the algorithm returns false.
+If they match then it is a **successful search** and the algorithm returns `true`.
+If the end of the list is reached and no match was found, it is an **unsuccessful search** and the algorithm returns `false`.

 A useful modification of this algorithm is to return the index of the target in the list when a match is found rather than just `true`.
 In the case of an unsuccessful search, a special number denoting a failure would be returned instead, usually -1.
-While making the output more useful, this slight modification has no effect on the complexity of the algorithm.
-And so we might as well implement this version instead:
+This slight modification makes our output more useful, despite having no effect on the number of steps the algorithm takes.
+As such, we might as well implement this version instead.

 ## Implementation
 ### Pseudocode